Financial Aid, Scholarships and Assistantships

 Graduate (Teaching) Assistant

-Graduate Assistants (GA’s) must be a Ryerson Graduate Student enrolled on a full-time basis, appointed to assist with teaching or related duties.
-Such students shall be Ryerson students, enrolled in the University’s Master’s or PhD programs.
+Graduate Assistants (GA’s) must be a Toronto Metropolitan University graduate student enrolled on a full-time basis, appointed to assist with teaching or related duties.
+Such students shall be Toronto Met students, enrolled in the university’s Master’s or PhD programs.
 Employment opportunities may be offered by departments or schools.
-The first year Master's students at TRSM get the priority for GA positions associated with courses in the Ted Rogers School of Management.
 Available contracts vary in length and requirements and you are able to work up to 130 hours per term.
-These positions earn $44.49 per hour (2018-2019).
-Full-time graduate students can be employed for a maximum of 10 hours per week.
-Students may be offered GA positions by their program, and/or the positions will be posted on the HR website.
-Select the Graduate Assistant in Ryerson Careers job board for current postings.

 For further information on Graduate Student Employment and financial options, visit the Graduate Funding page.

 Applicants are encouraged to conduct research on external organizations that may offer scholarships or bursaries.
 There are many scholarships and bursaries available to Graduate students via external organizations.

 We encourage you to apply for external scholarship and award programs for which you are eligible.
 Many of the MScM students in the past have won funding from SSHRC (external link) , NSERC (external link) and CIHR (external link) (adjudicated by the program in early spring).

 All Graduate Programs at the Ted Rogers School of Management are accredited by the Ontario Student Assistance Program (OSAP).
 Upon acceptance to one of these programs, students may apply for a government student loan.
 For more information on how to apply for a government student loan, please visit the OSAP website (external link, opens in new window) .

 Graduate Research Scholarships - Retail Management